Housemaids: To Have or Not to Have

 I became good friends with the Brit expatriate, Paul, who came to the Philippines with his wife and their one-year old baby.
 Paul’s wife, Emily, was totally new to a life outside Europe.
 My wife, Cory, assisted Emily in getting herself established in her new life in an Asian country very much different than her native England.

 Here now I found myself and my wife in a situation similar to my experience of my first visit to England.
-It was our turn to acquaint these foreigners to the lifestyle of the Far East.
+It was our turn to acquaint these foreigners to the lifestyle and culture of the Far East.